Document Type : Research Paper

 Authors

-1 Associate Professor of Economics, Department of Economics, Faculty of Economics and Social Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+1 Associate Professor, Department of Economics, Shahid Chamran University of Ahvaz, Ahvaz, Iran

-4 M.A of Economics, Department of Economics, Faculty of Economics and Social Sciences, Shahid Chamran University of Ahvaz, Ahvaz, Iran
+2 M.Sc. in Economics, Department of Economics, Shahid Chamran University of Ahvaz, Ahvaz, Iran

 Abstract